 Are you in the market for a web hosting company?
 Confused by the myriad of options out there on the Internet?
 It’s understandable because your website is your connection to the online and off-line world.
-It connects you to your community, company, clients and customers.
+It connects you to your community, company, clients, and customers.

 This comparison of WP Engine vs SiteGround, two popular web hosts, will help you make the best choice.

 WP Engine will be a good fit if you are a WordPress user.
 That is because WP Engine only hosts WordPress sites.
 Because of this focus, they offer a unique value proposition in combination with aggressive customer support.
 SiteGround is a web hosting company that began operations in 2003.
 They have been known for their progressive approach to Internet security.
-When they recognize that an attack is in progress, their custom security team works quickly to create patches to ensure security of their client sites.
+When they recognize that an attack is in progress, their custom security team works quickly to create patches to ensure the security of their client sites.

 Let’s take a closer look at these two firms.